Convert Hours to Working Days

 Hours to work days conversion table

-Common values for an 8-hour, 10-hour, and 12-hour workday.
+Common values for 6-hour, 8-hour, 10-hour, and 12-hour workdays.
 Bookmark this table for PTO, project, and capacity math.

 Based on pure hour math — does not subtract weekends, holidays, or PTO.
 For calendar-aware counts, see the Work Days in a Year Calculator.